3 ways GoCardless reduces your time to get paid

 For growing businesses, the predictability of revenue and maximising cash flow is essential for the agility to invest in your business and resilience for potential downturns.
 Improve your cash flow and tackle the challenges of collecting recurring revenue with dedicated solutions from GoCardless.

-*76% figure is an average based on 3 retries during a 4 week period, as per a sample of 1000+ in November 2019
+*76% figure is an average based on 3 retries during a 4 week period, as per a sample of 1000+ in November 2019. ** Based on GoCardless market research, February 2021.